 [Tutorial] Plex Subtitles Download & Add Subtitles to Plex

 Plex has a highly concentrated powerhouse - support.plex.tv for you to dig out the help documents for troubleshooting.
 Roughly any help article concerning Plex can be found on this support site, subtitle covered, of course.

-The only gripe is that those guides are shown in the sketchy style, no details and cautions.
-This makes some users (esp. newbies) suffer a lot when they try to download subtitles within Plex or add external .srt subtitle to Plex.
-Those articles didn't step by step guide them to the destination.
+If you are one of them, calm down.
 This post is a different story, which illustrates the whole process of Plex subtitles automatic downloads and adding external subtitles to Plex app with open-and-shut pictures.
 And more importantly, it declares the potential traps during the process to protect you from being cheated.